Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/xgpl_src/readme.txt

 	 on a PCMCIA memory card ( connected via RS232 ).
 Additionally some information were read from digital and analog input sensors.

-	 Thus the ISO<i><sub>AgLib</sub></i> had not only the target to implement the DIN 9684 and ISO 11783 protocol, but also to provide a platform hardware independent API for capable hardware access.
+	 Thus the ISO<i><sub>AgLib</sub></i> had not only the target to implement the ISO 11783 protocol, but also to provide a platform hardware independent API for capable hardware access.
 	 A ruling target of ISO<i><sub>AgLib</sub></i> is to server <b>optionally</b> as a complete hardware extension layer, which allows the application developer to use driver services which are not included in the standard platform libraries and which introduce no platform dependency on the main project.
 This principle is used for the actively used research systems and for the commercial development on the implement <a href="http://www.fritzmeier.com/engl/frameset_engl.htm?/engl/environment/environment_miniveg.htm">Chlorophyll Sensor <b>MiniVeg N</b></a>.

-	 But as most projects will start with ISO<i><sub>AgLib</sub></i> as pure ISO 11783 or DIN 9684 implementation, all supplementary parts can be simply excluded from project - by just not including in project file list ( and not calling methods from the excluded files - ;-) ).
+	 But as most projects will start with ISO<i><sub>AgLib</sub></i> as pure ISO 11783 implementation, all supplementary parts can be simply excluded from project - by just not including in project file list ( and not calling methods from the excluded files - ;-) ).
 	 This results in the main directories <i>\<xgpl_src/IsoAgLib\></i> and <i>\<xgpl_src/supplementary_driver\></i>.

-	 But not all files are obligatory for each ISO 11783 or DIN 9684 project - as described in the diagram above.
+	 But not all files are obligatory for each ISO 11783 project - as described in the diagram above.
 	 First of all, you can exclude complete protocol features by exclusion of their corresponding directories.
-	 Secondly some main features like \link SystemMgmtPage System Management \endlink ( claim address for local identities, monitor lists of all network nodes ) or
+	 Secondly some main features like \link SystemMgmtPage System Management \endlink ( claim address for local identities, ISO monitor list of all network nodes ) or
 	 \link ProcDataPage process data \endlink contains some options, which are not needed for all projects.
-This could be ruled by the decision for the protocol ISO 11783 <b>OR</b> DIN 9684, or by the feature depth of the used process data.
-Please lool at the documentation of the coomunication parts, where more information on optional parts is provided.
+This could be ruled by the decision for the protocol ISO 11783, or by the feature depth of the used process data.
+Please have a look at the documentation of the communication parts, where more information on optional parts is provided.

 	 \subsection StructureInterface Grouping of Interface with corresponding Implementation The ISO<i><sub>AgLib</sub></i> provides all application relevant classes, functions and other components in the namespace
 	 <i>IsoAgLib</i>, and hides the implementation of these components in the namespace <i>__IsoAgLib</i>.
 The name of all interface
 	 classes starts with a lower <b>'i'</b>, whereas the corresponding implementation class has the same name - without the <b>'i'</b> at the beginning.
-	 The implementation classes and source files are also hided within the subdirectory <b>/impl</b> of the respective directory -
+	 The implementation classes and source files are also hidden within the subdirectory <b>/impl</b> of the respective directory -
 	 %e.%g. <i>\<xgpl_src/IsoAgLib/util\></i> for interface and <i>\<xgpl_src/IsoAgLib/util/<b>impl</b>\></i> for implementation.
-	 So the content for the several "/impl" subdirectories is really only meant for experts who want to know how the different functions are implemented - %e.%g. for impelmentation of extensions and bug-fixes.
+	 So the content for the several "/impl" subdirectories is really only meant for experts who want to know how the different functions are implemented - %e.%g. for implementation of extensions and bug-fixes.

 	 \subsection StructureHal Structure of the HAL
 	 The platform dependent variants of the HAL are grouped by the name of the respective plateform.
-This name is defined in the central configuration file isoaglib_config.h , where either the corresponding #define like SYSTEM_ESX can be constantly defined or can be provided as runtime Defines during the Make-Process ( as compiler option ).
+This name is defined in the central configuration file isoaglib_config.h , where either the corresponding #define like SYSTEM_ESX can be constantly defined or can be provided as runtime defines during the Make-Process ( as compiler option ).
 The conditional #ifdef rules in isoaglib_config.h allow the headers of the ISO<i><sub>AgLib</sub></i> to fetch the corresponding headers from the central headers in the directories <i>\<xgpl_src/IsoAgLib/hal\></i> and <i>\<xgpl_src/supplementary_driver/hal\></i>.
 	 Each platform has its own subdirectory in the previous mentioned directories.
 	 Like described in the diagram at the top of this page, each driver extension directory is mapped with a same named directory within <i>\<xgpl_src/IsoAgLib/hal/PlatformXY\></i> or <i>\<xgpl_src/supplementary_driver/hal/PlatformXY\></i>.

-	 The main idea of the HAL is to provide a unique API for hardware and system acces where at least the used functions have a unique name and functions ( described by their parameters ).
-This can be realized in most cases by simple inline functions - which are a better C++ variant of the old style function-makros of C. The call of these inline functions is replaced during compile time by their function body - thus the platform library functions are directly called during runtime.
+	 The main idea of the HAL is to provide a unique API for hardware and system access where at least the used functions have a unique name and functions ( described by their parameters ).
+This can be realized in most cases by simple inline functions - which are a better C++ variant of the old style function-macros of C. The call of these inline functions is replaced during compile time by their function body - thus the platform library functions are directly called during runtime.
-	 If the ISO<i><sub>AgLib</sub></i> requires some features which can't be provided by simple inline functions, the needed additional functionality can be implemented in the files named like system_target_extensions.h and system_target_extensions.cpp .
+	 If the ISO<i><sub>AgLib</sub></i> requires some features which can not be provided by simple inline functions, the needed additional functionality can be implemented in the files named like system_target_extensions.h and system_target_extensions.cpp.

 	 The name mapping is provided also with the help of namespaces, which cause no runtime overhead.
 	 Therefore the needed platform specific headers are included with an <b>extern "C"</b> statement in the namespace